By Daniel Margrain

 “For years we were told Al-Qaeda was our No1 enemy.
 Now that AQ are defeated in Aleppo same pple are telling us its a disaster.
 How revealing.”

 The dichotomy outlined by Clark’s tweet is expressed in the contradictory and hypocritical way the media has reported the comparable situation unfolding in the northern Iraqi city of Mosul.
 In line with professor Stephen Cohen’s aphorism,”one person’s war crime is another person’s liberation”, the media described the situation in Mosul, not as an a slaughter of innocent civilians, but as a liberation by allied forces.
-Conversely, the barbarism of al-Qaida elements in Aleppo is depicted by the media as a latter day version of the French resistance.
+Conversely, the barbarism of al-Qaeda elements in Aleppo is depicted by the media as a latter day version of the French resistance.

 Cohen describes the fog of war thus: